serge-chat/serge/README.md

 Currently only the 7B, 13B and 30B alpaca models are supported.
 There's a download script for downloading them inside of the container, described above.

 If you have existing weights from another project you can add them to the `api/weights` folder and they will be automatically copied on build.

+## Support

+Feel free to join the discord if you need help with the setup: https://discord.gg/62Hc6FEYQH

 ## What's next